 Since then, Nexus have added several new lines to their range including a Peg to Paper range that support development of the tripod grip, further handwriting resources and arts and crafts plus a wooden toy range.
 So, when I was asked if I’d like to review their Chalky Pastels and ‘Cromocolour’ Crayons I jumped at the chance.

 My little one Floss is a creative little soul who loves nothing more than making, mark making and creating.
-She has increasingly good control over media, but can at times lack strength to be able to make the marks she wants.
+She has increasingly good control over media.
+However, at times lack strength to be able to make the marks she wants.
 In our kitchen she has a little desk with a range of mark making materials that she has free access to.
 She was delighted to find the new items from Nexus.

 I love pastels, but from my days in school I remember the chaos and mess left behind from a creative pastel session with parents asking me why I couldn’t have done it on a Friday as their child’s uniform was now a masterpiece too!
 Sorry to all those mums and dads, now I’ve got my own, I totally get it!
 Nexus Chalky Pastels are all the beauty and creativity of pastels without the mess.